smXplorer/AlliGator/docs/source/graph-object.rst

 The *plot legend* lists the plots stored in memory.
 Plot names do not need to be different, but it is easier to distinguish them if they are, especially when the list is long.
-In that case, a scrollbar will appear on the righthand side of the legend.
-Move the scrollbar up and down using the mouse wheel to show the name of all plots.
+In that case, a scrollbar will appear on the right-hand side of the legend.
+Move the scrollbar up and down either using the mouse wheel while hovering over the scrollbar, or drag the scrollbar with the mouse, or click on the up and down arrow at the top and bottom of the scrollbar respectively, to show the name of all plots.

-Long plot names will not show up fully in the legend, but hovering over a plot name with the mouse will reveal a 'tooltip' with the full name of the plot.
+Long plot names will not show up fully in the legend, but hovering over a plot name with the mouse will reveal a 'tool-tip' with the full name of the plot.

 Plot names can be edited by clicking in them.